THE MISSISSIPPI REAL ESTATE LAW AND PRACTICE SECTION OF THE 2020 CHAMBERS USA REGIONAL REAL ESTATE GUIDE WAS ORIGINALLY PUBLISHED HERE.

 In connection with any sale that is not considered an exchange, exceeds USD100,000, and in which the property is owned by a nonresident seller or an entity not qualified to do business in Mississippi, 5% of the amount realized by the seller must be withheld and paid to the Mississippi Department of Revenue to ensure payment of income tax on any income realized from the transaction.

 Recent changes to CFIUS regulations have not had a major impact in Mississippi, because investment in Mississippi companies by foreign nationals, foreign governments, or other foreign entities is minimal.

 A buyer of a real estate asset may be responsible for soil pollution or environmental contamination of a property even if it did not cause the pollution or contamination.
 The owner of the property is jointly and severally liable for environmental cleanup with other potentially responsible parties (PRP).
 However, under federal and state law, a buyer may establish any of the following three “defenses” to being a PRP, and must establish and meet all requirements to maintain the defenses against liability:

 - bona fide purchaser defense; and

 An innocent landowner is a person who conducted necessary and appropriate environmental due diligence but later discovers an environmental issue at the site.
 A bona fide purchaser is a person who purchases the property clearly knowing that environmental conditions exist on the property.
-A contiguous landowner is a person who purchases the property where the environmental conditions exist on an adjoining property and has moved or will move onto the purchased property.
+A contiguous landowner is a person who purchases property where environmental conditions exist on an adjoining property and those conditions have moved or will move onto the purchased property.